-Living in California, I’m sure you’ve heard the subtle brag “west coast is the best coast!”
+Living in California, I’m sure you’ve seen everyone with their Bluetooth headphones and heard the subtle brag “west coast is the best coast!”.
 People who stand behind this common phrase often haven’t even been to the east coast.
 Well, I live on both coasts, so I’ll get to the bottom of this debate.
 I’ve lived in Orange County all 19 years of my life, but I attend Fordham University in New York City.
 I still have a lot to learn about the Big Apple, but going to college in this fast-pace environment made me learn a lot in a short amount of time.
 If there’s one thing I’d like to emphasize, it’s that OC and NYC are COMPLETELY different.
 Take a look at these nine categories I’ve decided to rate from each coast, and we’ll find out if East or West comes out on top.

 - Weather – East Coast: 4 / West Coast: 10